TerrapinATL/linux.audio.sha512-checksums/README.md

 This file was created as a mix of AI generated content, user input, and user editing.
 It was a cooperative effort between Claude, Gemini, ChatGPT, and user.

+## IMPORTANT

+Your Original Library should be treated as immutable.

+You should only work on a COPY of your Original Library when processing these scripts.
+The workflow is designed around creating a validated secondary copy, testing the results, and only then promoting that copy to become a replacement.

+Before promotion, files should be cleaned, verified with flac -t, and protected with two layers of SHA-512 checksums.

+The purpose is to ensure you have a verifiable library that can be copied, backed up, and restored repeatedly while still matching the validated cleaned copy.